TareqNewazShahriar/pico-and-sensors/README.md

 # raspberry-pi-pico-codes

+## Regulating AC Current
+Regulating AC current using TRIAC and optocouplers; and sending command using a remote control.

+Range hints for output signal to optocoupler (from microcontroller to AC load), with respect to 220V:
+- for 65w stand fan (GFC brand), range is: 101 - 140
+- for 100w bulb, range is: 70 - 160
+- for 0.5w dim led, range is: 86 - 180

 ## Gsa Sensor (MQ2)
 Gas sensors (the cheap one that we purchase for experiment) needed to be calibrated after purchasing.